somerandomgamer-srg/Useful-Lua-Tools/replit.md

 ## Overview

 Useful Lua Tools (ULT) is a comprehensive Lua utility library that provides a collection of commonly used functions and variables organized into modular libraries.
 The project aims to simplify Lua development by offering pre-built solutions for cryptography, input handling, mathematical operations, string manipulation, table operations, system detection, color utilities, remote events, and random number generation.
-Currently at version 1.2.2, the library is designed to be cross-platform compatible and supports Lua 5.2+.
+Currently at version 1.2.2, the library is designed to be cross-platform compatible and supports Lua 5.3+ (uses native bitwise operators).

 ## User Preferences